Matariki kites the stars of display at Coastlands in Paraparaumu

 On July 9 it will be moving to Māoriland in Ōtaki where there will be interactive colouring sheets for tamariki to colour in and engage with the art.

-Colouring sheets will also be made available online for those who cannot get out to Māoriland Hub.
+Colouring sheets are available here for those who cannot get out to Māoriland Hub.